 (Physics Majors Forewarned.
 This Is An Analogy, Not Science.)

-The bigger question is, what do we do to fix that?
+The bigger question is, how do we do to fix that?
 How do we make what we intend to make, do what we intend to do, and have our intentions be truly powerful?
 (If you can even understand that)

 Answering this question may very well be the difference between success and failure in life, or at the very least contentment in your relationships.
-If you can figure out how to fulfill the power of your intentions, and do the actual work you seek to do; then theoretically, you will always be satisfied.
-Assuming your intentions are virtuous of course, but that’s a totally different problem.
+If you can figure out how to fulfill the power of your intentions, and do the actual work you seek to do, then, theoretically, you will always be satisfied.
+(Assuming your intentions are virtuous of course, but that’s a totally different problem.)

-Now, that being said, personal relationships supply the perfect barometer to examine the power of our intentions; in that, the feedback within them is generally immediate.
+Now, that being said, personal relationships supply the perfect barometer to examine this equation; in that, the feedback within them is generally immediate.
 If you are successful, the person with which you are trying to affect will usually display a reaction coinciding with your desired intention.
 If you are unsuccessful, then neither the affected nor the affectee will generally be satisfied with the results.
 Thus, Houston, we have a problem.

-It is a dilemma that happens far too often in unsuccessful relationships, or relationships in general, and can be quite frustrating.
+The latter is something that happens far too often in unsuccessful relationships, or relationships in general, and can be quite frustrating.
 In these instances, not only does the work and time put in become fruitless, but whomever the work was envisioned for usually doesn’t see the intentions (thoughts, plans, time spent, etc.) behind the work as well.
 So you don’t even have that to salvage the situation.
-This is an important factor to point out, because those thoughts and plans, or that effort and time put in; otherwise, could have possibly had the potential to remedy some of the misunderstandings or unintended results we often find ourselves dealing with in these moments.
+This is an important factor to point out, because those thoughts and plans, or that effort and time put in, otherwise could have possibly had the potential to remedy some of the misunderstandings or unintended results we often find ourselves dealing with in these moments.
 Yet, they are usually trapped behind the veil of our own conscious, and are totally irrelevant.
 No one sees them but us, because we want those moments to be special, for it to be a surprise, and for the other person in our relationship to feel as though we truly care about them without them telling us what to do all the time.
 But, when it all goes wrong, all that people actually see is the body of work presented to them.
 Work, which by its nature resembles one thing to the producer and something entirely different to whom it’s intended for.

-You see (no pun intended), part of the problem we need to recognize is that even if two people are looking at the exact same thing that is produced, at the exact same moment, they can never have the exact same experience.
+You see, part of the problem we need to recognize is that even if two people are looking at the exact same thing that is produced, at the exact same moment, they can never have the exact same experience.
 I say this as a point of fact, because we are all born ignorant.
 We ‘see’ something based on what our experiences in life up to that moment have taught us to see, and the meaning it has for us is based upon our own understandings of those experiences.
-So, two people could be looking at the exact same dog for instance, and one may see a cute cuddly pet like the one they grew up with; whereas, another may see a threat to their safety – something that reminds them of a terrible moment from their childhood.
+So, two people could be looking at the exact same dog for instance, and one may see a cute cuddly pet like the one they grew up with; whereas, another may see a threat to their safety, something that reminds them of a terrible moment from their childhood.
 Yet, it is the same dog.

 Many accomplished thinkers say that in order to learn something new we need to approach it with a ‘beginners mind’.
 What this means is that too often in life we make assumptions about things based on existing knowledge that we have; which in turn resists the acceptance of new knowledge.
 Not allowing us to see things clearly, as it is, without false pretenses.
 Therefore, if you want to learn how to do something new, you need to approach things as if you know nothing at all.
 In other words, the more you can accept your own ignorance of the world; quite likely, the more you will gain from your interactions with it.

-For example, your partner says, “Thank You” to reinforce good deeds, someone mentions what they like when window shopping, or your partner simply asks you to do something, etc. And, in turn, you impart all this input with a beginners mind.
+For example, your partner says, “Thank You” to reinforce good deeds, or mentions what they like when window shopping, or your partner simply asks you to do something, etc. And, in turn, you impart all this input with a beginners mind.
 You don’t assume that they mean something else by what they said.
 You don’t insert your own ‘they don’t know what’s best for them’ ideas.
 You keep it simple, and listen or ask for what they want, think, or feel.
 And, then you see what you can do with that information.

-Que the Travis Tritt music!
+Now, que the Travis Tritt music!